 Well, yes, going from Europe and traveling around the Central Asian countries with a campervan is something perfectly possible and safe to do.
 Actually, Kyrgyzstan is one of the most open countries for tourists in the region, and most of the Western nations can enter Kyrgyzstan visa-free for up to 60 days.

-Driving and I: Everyone who knows me acknowledges the love I have for driving.
+NOTE: Everyone who knows me acknowledges the love I have for driving.
 The pleasure of traveling while behind the wheel is, for me, one of the best ways to explore the world.
 I don’t quite know if it is the sense of open road freedom, having the ability to stop wherever I feel or the sensation of physically taking myself from one place to the next.
 Being a natural born driver, I have driven cars in more than 50 countries altogether.
-Some of my top memories are driving in Iceland, Peru, Russia, Iraq, South Africa, or Afghanistan!
+Some of my top memories are driving in Iceland, Peru, Russia, Iraq, South Africa, or Afghanistan.